saret21/hello-world/README.md

 # hello-world
-first reo to learn repos
+my name is saret

 just starting to use git and github, lets see this!